-Businesses in the Croydon area needing to raise finance to start up a new venture or expand an existing one require professional advice, which Palmer McCarthy can provide.
+Businesses in the Croydon area needing to raise finance require professional advice, which Palmer McCarthy can provide.
 Here are some of the issues you will need to consider...

 While many business owners feel confident about presenting a finance proposal to a bank, a surprising number of proposals are actually turned down.
 Here are some essentials for raising finance:

-As well as having good contacts in the Croydon area, at Palmer McCarthy we have experience of drafting well-presented proposals that will have the maximum chance of success in raising business finance for a start-up or business expansion.
+As well as having good contacts in the Croydon area, at Palmer McCarthy we have experience of drafting well-presented proposals that will have the maximum chance of success in raising business finance.